zarko379/Lexicon/README.md

 ## Support

-If you like this project and want to support it, you can donate via GitHub Sponsors or PayPal.
+If you like this project and want to support it, you can donate via PayPal.
 Your support helps maintain and improve Lexicon!
+### Paypal --> zarko379@protonmail.com